LiteFarmOrg/LiteFarm/README.md

 - `docker compose up` to run all the local development services, OR
 - `docker compose up [service names]` to run one or more particular services
+- `docker compose down` to stop and remove all containers defined in `docker-compose.yml`
+- `docker compose down --volumes` to stop and remove all containers and volumes defined in `docker-compose.yml`
 - `docker-compose -f docker-compose.[ENV].yml up --build -d` to build the docker containers in the detach mode.
 - `docker ps` to see the list of docker containers in the running state.
 - `docker logs --details [containers name]` to view the logs inside the container.

 Notes:

-- [service names] are minio, redis, export_server, and imaginary
+- [service names] are db, minio, redis, export_server, and imaginary
 - [container_name] are litefarm-db, litefarm-api and litefarm-web.
 - [ENV] are beta and prod